Ada-Developers-Academy/daily-curriculum/topic_resources/omniauth.md

 ```

 We don't want to commit our id or secret to github, so we can use what is called
-and environment variable.
-Basically there is a constant in called `ENV` which is a hash
+an "environment variable".
+Basically there is a constant called `ENV` which is a hash
-of data loaded when ruby was loaded.
+of data read into memory when ruby was loaded.

 We can use a gem called [dotenv-rails](https://github.com/bkeepers/dotenv) to help us
 manage our environment variables.